Jasper

 Maligne Canyon and Lake

-Similar to the lakes in the Banff National Park, Maligne Lake is famous for its bluish water and is one of the best photospots of the park.
+Similar to the lakes in the Banff National Park, Maligne Lake is one of the most celebrated natural features of the park for its bluish water and is one of the best photospots of the park.
 The name of the lake and the river refers to the wickedness and danger of the water currents along the waterfalls and rivers.
+The lake stretches over 22 km in length and is surrounded by glaciers and snow-capped peaks.

 The Maligne River that feeds into the lake cuts through the rock formations and forms an exciting canyon-walk with spectacular blue waterfalls.
 We went during summer but apparently these waterfalls freeze and render the canyon white-walled, which becomes a stunning scenery.